 This short video – Booms, busts and the way between – explains the role of macro-prudential policy and the tools the Reserve Bank has to smooth out boom-bust cycles.

 The Reserve Bank can implement macroprudential policy by requiring banks to get more funding (capital and/or liquidity) and/or by making borrowers more resilient.

 - adjustments to the minimum core funding ratio (CFR)

 - restrictions on high loan-to-value ratio (LVR) residential mortgage lending.

 Capital and liquidity tools transmit directly to financial stability via bank balance sheets.
 Capital tools (the CCyB and SCR) do this by increasing the amount of capital that banks have available to absorb losses.
 Liquidity tools (the CFR) do this by reducing the vulnerability of banks to disruptions in funding markets.
-LVRs enhance the resilience of banks via household balance sheets, reducing the potential for large mortgage defaults and losses in the event of a significant correction in the housing market.
+LVRs and debt serviceability restrictions enhance the resilience of banks via household balance sheets, reducing the potential for large mortgage defaults and losses in the event of a significant correction in the housing market.

 The Reserve Bank’s mandate for macroprudential policy stems from its legislative purpose of “promoting the maintenance of a sound and efficient financial system” (section 1A Reserve Bank of New Zealand Act 1989).

 The powers to implement or adjust countercyclical capital buffers, the minimum core funding ratio, sectoral capital requirements and restrictions on loan-to-value ratios for residential lending are referred to under section 78 of the Reserve Bank of New Zealand Act.